Frequently Asked Questions

 The Tioga Road, Highway 120 east takes you to the dramatic Yosemite high country, and is generally open Memorial Day, till the snow flies in October/November.
 Here you will find White Wolf, Tenaya Lake, Tuolumne Meadows, & Tioga Pass, and numerous trailheads.
 This drive takes you up through the majestic forest and then above tree line into the granite, to the highest point of 9,900 feet! where the rugged expanse of the Sierra really opens up.
 The views are spectacular!
 Summer hiking in this region is outstanding!

 Should we bring water, or buy water bottles?

-Our water at Sunset Inn is absolutely delicious and exceeds EPA standards.
+Our mountain water is absolutely delicious.
 We suggest you bring your own refillable water bottles, and help keep the plastic out of the landfills.
 Remember to stay hydrated!

 Do you have laundry facilities?